inkrh/BicycleFinder/README.md

 Current Issues:

-a little messy and needs efficiency improvements no Android version - only have the iOS side implemented
+  a little messy and needs efficiency improvements

+  no Android version - only have the iOS side implemented

-At the moment I don't have sufficient time to work on the project, collaboration requests for improvements are welcomed.
+  no WP version - will come after I do the Android side

+  no clustering - the "take off your glasses and squint a little if you want to see multiple pins mix into one" method is currently used, cf. efficieny comment above